 In the last decade, beginning with the documentary movie The Cove and most recently with the hugely successful documentary Blackfish, public outcry over cetacean captivity has been steadily growing to unprecedented heights.
 Famous celebrities have publicly decried the practice, and progressive governmental officials at the municipal, regional, and state levels have begun lending their support by introducing legislation aimed at ending cetacean captivity.
 Through the tireless work of numerous dolphin, orca, and whale advocacy organizations, millions of people throughout the world are being educated about cetacean captivity and are being urged to demand an end to the exploitation of these magnificent creatures.
 Still, thousands of innocent and abused dolphins, orcas, and whales are held in captivity.
 Further action is required to put an end to this horrible practice once and for all.

-It is estimated that upwards of 2,500 dolphins, orcas, and whales are currently held in captivity in marine aquariums and water parks throughout the world.
-Tens of thousands more have died while in captivity.
-However, great strides have been made over the last thirty years, bringing to light the cruelty involved in the capture and captivity of these intelligent animals.
 Many countries have already phased out cetacean captivity while pressure is mounting on those where it is still allowed.
 A striking example is the United Kingdom, where in the early 1970s no less than 36 dolphinariums and traveling dolphin shows existed.
 However, due to public pressure and governmental policies, the last British dolphinarium closed its doors in 1993.
-Cetacean captivity was banned in Hungary in 2002 and is no longer allowed in Bolivia, Cyprus, Croatia, Greece, Nicaragua, Switzerland, Norway, Luxembourg, or Slovenia.
+Cetacean captivity was banned in Hungary in 2002 and is no longer allowed in Bolivia, Canada, Cyprus, Croatia, Greece, Nicaragua, Switzerland, Norway, Luxembourg, or Slovenia.
 Furthermore in 2013, India, the world’s largest democracy, passed legislation banning cetacean captivity, and officially declared dolphins as “nonhuman persons”.
 And most recently in September 2020, France announced an immediate ban on the acquisition or breeding of dolphins and orcas in captivity at marine parks.
 Cetaceans already held in captivity will be phased out, and eventually transferred to sea pens to spend the remainder of their lives in a more natural environment.
 The new rules also ban direct contact between animals and the public, including swimming with dolphins, and require pools holding the animals to be made significantly larger.

 In the United States, where a significant portion of the world’s captive orcas, dolphins, and whales reside, a monumental step was taken in October of 2014 when the city of San Francisco put into law the Cetacean Free and Safe Passage Resolution, which declared whales and dolphins have the right “to be free of captivity, and to remain unrestricted in their natural environment…and be guaranteed free and safe passage in San Francisco’s coastal waters, San Francisco Bay, and its estuaries.”
 Furthermore, legislation entitled The Orca Welfare and Safety Act was passed in the state of California in 2016, which bans the use of orcas as performers in theme shows, ends captive breeding programs and ends the import and export of orcas in and out of the state.
 This is a significant blow to SeaWorld, as SeaWorld San Diego has ten captive orcas, more than any aquarium in the world.
 This is the first such law in the United States and a massive step forward towards a future national ban on cetacean captivity in the US.
 The 10 orcas currently at SeaWorld San Diego will remain there but the new law makes it illegal to breed them, use them in performances, export them or import other orcas from either the wild or other aquariums